alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-03.md

     EnumChildWindows( window, callback, 0 );
 }
 ~~~

-Ideally, pedantically, the `std_gui_font` object should have been destroyed at the end of the program via a call to `DeleteObject`, and technically not doing that constitutes a **resource leak**, but Windows cleans up also GUI resources when the process exits.

 Fixing the problem with this window keeping itself on top of all other windows, including other topmost mode windows such as (on my system) an on-screen clock, likewise involves a general window management function, namely using `SetWindowPos` to just remove topmost mode: